liquity/ChickenBond/README.md

 - `createBond(_lusdAmount):` creates a bond for the user and mints a bond NFT to their address.
 A user may create multiple bonds.

-- `chickenOut(bondID):` removes the given bond from the system and burns the bond NFT.
+- `chickenOut(bondID, _minLUSD):` removes the given bond from the system and burns the bond NFT.
 Refunds the bonded LUSD to the caller.
+Takes a `_minLUSD` parameter which allows the user to specify the minimum LUSD they should receive (useful in case the system temporarily can't send them their full bonded LUSD amount, due to pending yield conversion).

 - `chickenIn(bondID):` removes the given bond from the system and burns the bond NFT.
 Makes a portion of the bonded LUSD “acquired” and redeemable, and the remainder of the bonded LUSD permanently protocol-owned.
 The split between these two quantities is determined such that the global system backing ratio remains constant.

-- `redeem(_bLUSDAmount):` Burns the provided bLUSD, and pulls funds from the system’s acquired LUSD in an amount proportional to the fraction of total bLUSD burned.
+- `redeem(_bLUSDAmount, _minLUSDFromBAMMSPVault):` Burns the provided bLUSD, and pulls funds from the system’s acquired LUSD in an amount proportional to the fraction of total bLUSD burned.
 Funds are drawn proportionally from the B.AMM SP and Curve vaults and sent to the redeemer.
+Takes a `_minLUSDFromBAMMSPVault` parameter which allows the user to specify the minimum LUSD that should be redeemed from the B.AMM (useful in case there is temporarily not enough LUSD in the B.AMM SP vault to fulfil a proportional redemption request, and the user simply wants to redeem as much LUSD as possible).

-- `shiftLUSDFromSPToCurve(_lusdAmount):` Shifts the given LUSD amount from the B.AMM SP vault to Curve, and deposits the received LP tokens to the Curve vault.
+- `shiftLUSDFromSPToCurve(_maxLUSDToShift):` Shifts up to the given LUSD amount from the B.AMM SP vault to Curve, and deposits the received LP tokens to the Curve vault.
 Pulls funds from the acquired and permanent buckes in the SP vault, and moves them to the acquired and permanent buckets in the Curve vault, respectively.
 Only succeeds if the shift improves the LUSD peg.

-- `shiftLUSDFromCurveToSP(_lusdAmount):` Shifts the given LUSD amount from the Curve to the B.AMM SP vault.
+- `shiftLUSDFromCurveToSP(_maxLUSDToShift):` Shifts up to the given LUSD amount from the Curve to the B.AMM SP vault.
 Pulls funds from the Curve acquired and permanent buckets, and moves them to the acquired and permanent buckets in the SP vault, respectively.
 Only succeeds if the shift improves the LUSD peg.

 - `sendFeeShare(_lusdAmount):` Callable only by Yearn Governance.
 Transfers the provided LUSD to the ChickenBondManager contract, and deposits it to the B.AMM SP vault.